 Disadvantages of neodymium magnets:

-- They can break when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+- They are prone to breaking as they are fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
+The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

 - Magnets exposed to a humid environment can corrode.
-Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,
+Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet
+- The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet